8 Tips to Protect Your Children from Cyberbullying

 Before children can avoid being victimized, they need to understand what cyberbullying is and how it works.
 Cyberbullying takes many different shapes and forms.
 Cyberbullying can range from people impersonating others, to Photoshopping photos, to illicit embarrassment.
 Educate yourself and your children about cyberbullying so you can spot it if it happens.

 2. Remember Password Protection

 Some cyberbullies hack into accounts to post offensive statuses, photos, or videos to make it look like the account-holder posted them.
 The best way to prevent this is to create a strong password and never give it to anyone other than parents, ever, not even to maintain SnapChat streaks.
 (Parents should always be given access to children's social media passwords.)

 3. Don’t Send Racy/Inappropriate Photos

 One of the best ways to protect kids from cyberbullying is to remind them that they should never send racy photos, or any other texts, images, or videos that aren’t rated at least PG.
 Sometimes even things that seem perfectly harmless to your child can be misconstrued.
 Remind them that once an image or text is sent, it is out of their control.
-Images that are supposed to “go away” or be deleted are always a screen shot and photoshop manipulation away.
+Images that are supposed to "go away" or be deleted are always a screen shot and photoshop manipulation away.
 Digital footprints last forever.

 4. Think Before You Post